-Billy T James is a New Zealand entertainment icon, still fondly remembered for his many stage and television appearances, plus the role of a crazed Māori-Mexican bandito in movie Came a Hot Friday.
-A gifted impressionist, Billy's affectionate portraits of Māori (and many other nationalities) pushed the boundaries of Kiwi comedy.
-His trademark giggle is embedded in the country's popular culture; Nearly half the respondents in a 2009 Listener poll voted him our greatest local comedian.
+Billy T James was a Kiwi entertainment icon, known to 1000s of New Zealanders for his many television and stage appearances, plus the role of a crazed Māori-Mexican bandito in movie Came a Hot Friday.
+A gifted impressionist, his affectionate portraits of Māori (and many other nationalities) stretched the boundaries of Kiwi comedy.
+His trademark giggle is embedded in the country's popular culture; nearly half the respondents in a 2009 Listener poll voted him our greatest local comedian.

 Billy grew up as William James Te Wehi Taitoko, first in the Waikato town of Leamington, then in Whangarei.
 At high school he sang and played guitar in a band.
-Popular for drawing caricatures of his teachers, Billy would begin an apprenticeship as a signwriter after leaving school.
+Popular for drawing caricatures of his teachers, Billy began an apprenticeship as a signwriter after he left school.

-Watching him win over a drunken, rowdy sports club crowd in 1978, TV producer Tom Parkinson was astonished by Billy's timing and talent.
-Billy had sung occasionally on TV's The Ray Woolf Show, but Parkinson felt he could bring much more to the medium.
+Watching Billy win over a drunken, rowdy sports club crowd in 1978, TV producer Tom Parkinson was astonished byhis timing and talent.
+Billy had sung occasionally on TV's The Ray Woolf Show; but Parkinson felt there was a lot more he could bring to the medium.

-The first of six seasons of sketch comedy programme The Billy T James Show debuted in July 1981, echoing the music hall style of Radio Times.
+The first of six seasons of sketch comedy programme The Billy T James Show debuted in July 1981, with echoes of Radio Times' music hall style.
 Billy's co-stars included his Radio sidekick Laurie Dee, and veteran comic Doug Aston.
 The same year, the trio were invited to perform a sketch at the Royal Variety Concert.

-In 1982, Don Selwyn cast Billy in a small, non-comedic role in tele-play The Protestors, playing communist Bobby Watson, and he also turned up in One of Those Blighters (the previous year he'd cameoed as a motorcycle cop in Under the Mountain).
+In 1982, Don Selwyn cast Billy in a small, non-comedic role in tele-play The Protestors, playing communist Bobby Watson.
+In the same period he also turned up in One of Those Blighters, and cameoed as a motorcycle cop in the classic Under the Mountain.

-When the second season of The Billy T James show began, Billy suggested adding a very different role into the mix: a down home take-off of Māori news bulletin Te Karere, with Billy in a black singlet, a yellow towel round his neck.
-Billy had roadtested the Te News sketch on stage; it won fans, and criticism that he was stereotyping Māori, which Billy firmly denied.
-He argued that his humour concentrated on accents and mannerisms, and that perfecting an accent played a part in making the humour more acceptable.
-"I think I've just come in in the middle of this quiet spot where everyone's too frightened to say anything and just done it.
+When the second season of The Billy T James Show kicked off, Billy was keen to add a very different role into the mix: a down home take-off of Māori news bulletin Te Karere, with Billy in a black singlet, a yellow towel round his neck.
+Billy had roadtested the Te News sketch on stage.
+It won fans, plus criticism that he was stereotyping Māori, which Billy firmly denied.
+He argued that his humour concentrated on accents and mannerisms, and that getting an accent perfect played a part in making the humour more acceptable.
+"I think I've just come in in the middle of this quiet spot where everyone's too frightened to say anything, and just done it.
 There's still further to go."

-With the 1985 departure of Billy T James Show producers Tom Parkinson and Jeff Bennett, for yet to be launched channel TV3, the fifth season underwent major change.
+With the 1985 departure of Billy T James Show producers Tom Parkinson and Jeff Bennett, for yet to be launched channel TV3, season five saw major change.
 Cast members Laurie Dee and Doug Aston were controversially dropped, and the bulk of writing duties fell on Billy and new sidekick Peter Rowley.
-Now commanded by comedy veteran Tony Holden, the fifth season included sketches mixing Captain Cook and solvent abuse, a Miami Vice takeoff, and the immortal "where did I get my bag?" commercial, possibly the most repeated seven seconds in NZ's TV history.
+Now commanded by comedy veteran Tony Holden, the fifth season included sketches mixing Captain Cook and solvent abuse, a Miami Vice takeoff, and the immortal "where did I get my bag?" ad, possibly the most repeated seven seconds in NZ TV history.

-On the small screen, Billy acted in forgotten sitcom Rabbiter's Rest, and played the gang leader on Terry and the Gunrunners (he also sang the show's title song).
+On the small screen, he acted in forgotten sitcom Rabbiter's Rest, and played the gang leader on Terry and the Gunrunners (this time singing the show's title song).
 Billy also completed one-off TV specials on the America's Cup (though filming was cut short by his gall-bladder problems) and with Australian comedian Carter Edwards.

 In 1984 Billy won the Feltex Best Entertainment Award, followed by another for Entertainer of the Decade.
-In 1986 he was awarded an MBE for services to entertainment.
-By this point The Billy T James Show had reached a new ratings high, with almost half the population tuning in — more than the primetime news.
+Two years later he was awarded an MBE for services to entertainment.
+By now The Billy T James Show had reached a new ratings high, with almost half the population tuning in — more than the primetime news.
 A talented artist, he was also collaborating with cartoonist Chris Slane for comic book The Billy T. James Real Hard-Case Book, and a sequel.

-Released under the familiar title The Billy T James Show, the new project was a situation comedy, inspired partly by The Cosby Show; Billy played a DJ on small-town Waikato radio station Cuz FM, alongside screen wife Ilona Rodgers, loudmouth Australian Mark Hadlow, and family matriach Ramai Hayward.
-The show's roster of actors and guest-stars included many names Billy had worked with, but some feel the results were weakened because Billy was far more comfortable playing others than himself.
+Released under the familiar title The Billy T James Show, the new project was a situation comedy, inspired partly by The Cosby Show; Billy played a DJ on small-town Waikato radio station Cuz FM, alongside screen wife Ilona Rodgers, loudmouth Aussie Mark Hadlow, and family matriach Ramai Hayward.
+The show's roster of actors and guest stars included many names Billy had worked with in the past, but some feel the results were weakened because he was far more comfortable playing other characters than himself.

 After five months recuperating from his transplant, Billy returned to the stage for 1990 variety special Billy T James, Alive and Giggling.
 As Parkinson writes here, getting the show made was a close call.
 Then Billy went on the road again.

 1997 documentary Billy T James - A Daughter's Story, presented by adopted daughter Cherie James (later an award-nominated actor) mixes interviews with Billy's acquaintances, and insights into the conflicts over his burial.
-His legacy also lives on in the annual Billy T. Awards, with aspiring comedians competing to win the legendary yellow towel.
+His legacy also lives on in the annual Billy T Award, with aspiring comedians competing to win the legendary yellow towel.

 In December 2009 Matt Elliott's biography Billy T - The Life and Times of Billy T James was published.
 North and South named it the best local biography of the year.